garbados/dadsay/readme.md

 ## Contributing

 Contributions welcome!
 Please [file an issue](https://github.com/garbados/dadsay/issues) for bug reports, feature requests, and usage questions.
-If you'd like to add more joke, send us a [pull request](https://github.com/garbados/dadsay/pulls)!
+If you'd like to add more jokes, send us a [pull request](https://github.com/garbados/dadsay/pulls)!
 Thanks for trying dadsay :)

 ## License